|

 When skeptics declare a crackpot's complaints to be "conspiracy theories",

-...this looks to me like a clear example of Invalidation: it's a
+...this looks to me like a clear example of Invalidation: it's an

-psychological move where the purpose is to erase any need to take the
+irrational psychological defense where the purpose is to erase any need to

-crackpot's complaints seriously (or even to hear them at all.)
-In order
+take the crackpot's complaints seriously (or even to hear them at all.)

-to block our ears against crackpots, we can declare their complaints to be
+In order to block our ears against crackpots, we can declare their

-delusional.
-Since we rarely take conspiracy theorists seriously, or even
+complaints to be delusional.
+Since we rarely take an obvious conspiracy

-straw-man fallacy and put those words in the crackpot's mouth.
+those words about conspiracies in the crackpot's mouth.

 OK, since this debating tactic is so common, perhaps it needs its own